 Everything was just fine until the boat owner got the call no one wants to receive: the boat had been found with several feet of water in the bilge, well above the floorboards.
 YIKES!

 Needless to say, the boat owner truly had a sinking feeling.
 Not only did they still have the burden of selling their yacht but now they had the added complication of selling one that had been submerged.
 Worse yet, the resources to make proper repairs were severely limited.
-So, while saving money is a good idea, doing so at the risk of something like this happening can have dire consequences.

 Since we’re talking about insurance, there are a few other things to keep in mind.
 In addition to most marinas requiring that they be named as an additional insured, most boatyards also state within their Service Agreement that your vessel must be insured.
 This insurance needs to include both liability and property coverage.
 The policy must provide for coverage in cases of loss or damage in the event of fire, theft, accident, vandalism or any cause beyond the control of the boatyard.
 Furthermore, your signature on the Service Agreement represents that such coverage is in place.